NUBIC/ncs_navigator_deployment/chef/cookbooks/ncs_navigator/README.md

 The web recipe currently only works with Apache, Passenger, and Tomcat.

-The `devenv` recipe can only be used in the `ncs_development` environment, and will raise an error if run in a different environment.
+The `devenv` recipe can only be used if the node's `development` attribute is true, and will raise an error otherwise.

 Attributes
 ==========